ziirish/burp-ui/docs/usage.rst

     version: 1

-Now you can add a *burp-1* backend specific options:
+Now you can add *burp-1* backend specific options:

 ::